lostapathy/dotfiles/README.md

 ```

 The `setup` script will set some per-machine preferences in `~/.dotfilesrc` and `update` will install or update your environment to match.

+## TODO

+The desktop ansible playbook has a hardcoded slack version.
+Should make that auto-update.